fkohlgrueber/pattern-matching/clippy_rfc.md

 # Summary
 [summary]: #summary

-Introduce a DSL that allows to describe lints using *syntax tree patterns*.
+Introduce a domain-specific language (similar to regular expressions) that allows to describe lints using *syntax tree patterns*.

 # Motivation
 [motivation]: #motivation

-Finding parts of a syntax tree (AST, HIR, ...) that have certain properties (e.g. "an if that has a block as its condition") is a major task when writing lints.
+Finding parts of a syntax tree (AST, HIR, ...) that have certain properties (e.g. "*an if that has a block as its condition*") is a major task when writing lints.
 For non-trivial lints, it often requires nested pattern matching of AST / HIR nodes.
 For example, testing that an expression is a boolean literal requires the following checks:

 ```
 if let ast::ExprKind::Lit(lit) = &expr.node {